icon

 Dylan Smith

-Meet Dylan Smith – a Senior Nature Guide who is passionate about sharing the wonders of the Congo Basin with our guests in Odzala-Kokoua National Park.
+Meet Dylan Smith – Kamba’s Head Guide who is passionate about sharing the wonders of the Congo Basin with our guests in Odzala-Kokoua National Park.
 Growing up in Johannesburg, South Africa, Dylan’s love for the natural world started early.
 He spent his childhood and teenage years immersed in Africa’s wild spaces, visiting reserves across the continent at every opportunity.
 “I took every chance I could to spend time in reserves, developing a passion for wildlife,” Dylan recalls.
 His fascination with the natural world didn’t stop at just observation—it grew into a lifelong goal to work in Africa’s most untamed areas, surrounded by the animals he has loved since childhood.

 Dylan’s dedication to his dream led him to become a FGASA-qualified guide and a certified tracker, skills that have propelled him to an exciting decade-long career in the wildlife industry.
 His extensive experience and deep knowledge of Africa’s ecosystems make him an invaluable asset to Kamba and its guests.
 “My honest passion for this continent has led me to some of the most wild and incredible adventures,” he says, reflecting on his journey through Africa’s diverse landscapes.
 From deserts to dense forests, Dylan’s career has taken him to some of the most remote and captivating places on Earth.

-Now, as one of Kamba’s Senior Nature Guide in Odzala, Dylan’s focus is on sharing the magic of the Congo Basin with others.
+Now, as Kamba’s Head Nature Guide in Odzala, Dylan’s focus is on sharing the magic of the Congo Basin with others.
 His expertise in primates, amphibians, and ecology enables him to provide a rich, educational experience for his guests, whether they are tracking Western Lowland Gorillas or exploring the vibrant ecosystems of the rainforest.
 “My dream is to aid my guests in exploring and learning about one of the last true wildernesses of our world,” Dylan explains.

 Dylan’s approach to guiding is rooted in the belief that these wildernesses hold a kind of magic—one that only a select few get to witness in their lifetimes.
 Through his leadership and knowledge, Dylan helps guests uncover the mysteries of the rainforest, from its elusive wildlife to its complex ecology.
 Each journey with Dylan is more than an adventure; it’s an opportunity for guests to connect deeply with nature, fostering a lifelong appreciation for the wild.
 For those who journey with Dylan through the Congo Basin, the experience is nothing short of extraordinary.
 His dedication to the wilderness, combined with his vast knowledge of ecology and wildlife, ensures that every guest leaves with a renewed respect for nature and a profound understanding of the importance of conservation.